smumriak/AppKid/README.md

 		wget -qO - https://packages.lunarg.com/lunarg-signing-key-pub.asc | gpg --dearmor | sudo tee -a /usr/share/keyrings/lunarg-archive-keyring.gpg
 		sudo wget -q https://raw.githubusercontent.com/smumriak/AppKid/main/SupportingFiles/lunarg-vulkan-jammy.list -O /etc/apt/sources.list.d/lunarg-vulkan-jammy.list
 		sudo apt update
-		sudo apt install vulkan-sdk -y
+		sudo apt install -y vulkan-sdk
 		```
-	- Alternativelly you can try to install Vulkan SDK from tarballs provided by LunarG or if you are using Debian 12 and newer or Ubuntu 22.04 and newer you can substitute Vulkan SDK from LunarG by installing 	libvulkan-dev
+	- Alternativelly you can try to install Vulkan SDK from tarballs provided by LunarG or if you are using Debian 12 and newer or Ubuntu 22.04 and newer you can substitute Vulkan SDK from LunarG by installing packages form distro's repository
 		```
-		sudo apt install libvulkan-dev
+		sudo apt install -y \
+			libvulkan-dev \
+			vulkan-validationlayers \
+			glslc
 		```
 		But you will have to manually install `glslc` compiler from Gooogle's shaderc project located [here](https://github.com/google/shaderc).
   </details>